© Crown copyright 2022

 This publication is available at https://www.gov.uk/government/publications/afghan-relocations-and-assistance-policy/afghan-relocations-and-assistance-policy-information-and-guidance

-The following summarises the eligibility criteria for the ARAP scheme and the terms of the offers themselves.
-The scheme does not recognise an obligation, or imply a commitment, to assist locally employed staff in other countries or theatres of operation, past, present or future.
+The ARAP does not recognise an obligation, or imply a commitment, to assist those who worked for or with the UK Government in other countries or theatres of operation, past, present or future.

 |Category 1||High risk / imminent threat||Urgent relocation|

 |Category 2||Eligible for relocation by default||Routine relocation|